salcedoe/MtMdocs/docs/imageProcessing/ImageIntro.md

 ![img-name](images/moon2-proper-double-imgVwr.png){ width="400"}

-…and now we see the moon in its all its glory, properly displayed in 256 shades of gray.
+…and now we see the moon in all its glory, properly displayed in 256 shades of gray.
 We also have the restoration of the Contrast tab at the top of the window.
 Notice that the pixel values in the Pixel Info display are now displayed as fractions that all fall between 0.00 and 1.00.

 ## Saving Images